MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMessagingPolicy.md

 ```

 ### -DeleteCustomEmojis
-This settings enable/disable the editing/deletion of custom emojis and reactions for the users included in the messaging policy
+These settings enable and disable the editing and deletion of custom emojis and reactions for the users included in the messaging policy.

 ```yaml
 Type: Boolean